4.80 from 5 votes

 Freezable

 This version of salmon fishcakes lets you skip the hassle of creating a breadcrumb coating, as the patties will get a delicious crispy coating while pan-frying.
-This easy, tasty weeknight meal is ready in 30 minutes or less, making cooking during busy days even better.
-Give these tasty salmon patties a try!
+This easy, tasty weeknight meal is ready in 30 minutes or less, making salmon fish cakes ideal for busy days.
+For another quick seafood dinner, try my Delicious Air Fryer Cod.

 Salmon fishcakes with courgette bits showing piled on top of each other with a spoon over the top dripping chilli sauce down onto the fish cakes.

-• Make them your own- Easily customize the flavours of this recipe by using different sauces/seasonings in the patties.
+• Make them your own: Easily customize the flavours of salmon fishcakes by using different sauces or seasonings in the patties.
+You can even pair them with Skillet Roasted Corn for a full feast.

 Ingredients